-SunTrust Banks Inc. (STI) sold its largest U.S. structured note last month, almost two years after entering the market.
+SunTrust Banks Inc. (STI:US) sold its largest U.S. structured note last month, almost two years after entering the market.

 While SunTrust isn’t in the top 10 of U.S. issuers, dominated by Bank of America Corp.’s $3.34 billion of sales this year, the size of its offerings has increased since the first one, on Oct.
 26, 2010, Bloomberg data show.
 SunTrust’s deals averaged $1.48 million in 2010, $5.86 million in 2011, and $10.2 million this year.

 The three-year securities issued in July yield 2.4 percent annually for the first 18 months, according to a prospectus filed with the SEC.
 After that, they switch to 50 basis points plus the three-month London interbank offered rate, with a minimum coupon of 1 percent and a cap of 5 percent.
 The bank distributed the notes for a 0.82 percent commission.

 Michael McCoy, a spokesman for Atlanta-based SunTrust, which has $178.3 billion (STI:US) in assets, declined to comment.